webis-de/small-text/docs/install.rst

 Installation
 ============

-Small-text can be easily installed via:
+Small-Text can be easily installed using pip:

 .. code-block:: console